 In the lead up to each harvest period ofi’s social workers carry out field mapping exercises, acting as ‘eyes and ears’ in the field, to identify the number of children belonging to seasonal migrant workers and the areas where they are most densely populated.
 This informs us where the summer schools should be located to help prevent these children from working in the orchards.

 Once the children have been referred to the schools, the workers, labor contractors, and local authorities are educated on the legal framework to eliminate child labor from the farms.
 In 2020, over 3,000 workers in ofi’s sourcing villages received 1:1 training on Good Social Practices (GSP).

-At the Summer Schools, run as a partnership between Olam and the International Labour Organization, the children are immersed in a month-long academic and social programme, that includes academic classes like Maths, English and Science to support their school work, creative workshops and sports activities.
+At the schools, which are run in collaboration with district Public Education Centers, under the Ministry of National Education, the children are immersed in academic and social programs, that include classes like math, science and English to support their schoolwork, and creative workshops and sports activities.
 Regular meals and transportation from their villages to schools are also provided.

 But attracting the children and securing their regular attendance at summer schools remains a challenge.
-In the next harvest period, Olam plans to increase the impact of summer schools with the cooperation of local authorities and International Labor Organization, encouraging wider action to prevent child labour in the sector.
+In the next harvest period, ofi plans to increase the impact of the program with the cooperation of local authorities and International Labor Organization, encouraging wider action to prevent child labor in the sector.